How Reporting Helps You Get a Handle on Your Contracts

-One of the solutions legal teams and contract managers often look for to help regain control of corporate agreements is dedicated contract management software with custom reporting features.
+One of the solutions legal teams and contract managers often look for to help regain control of corporate agreements is dedicated contract lifecycle management software with custom reporting features.
 By adding reporting capabilities to your existing contract management process, you can better understand what’s hidden in your corporate agreements, the strengths and weaknesses of your contracting process, and trends to monitor going forward.

 Understand what dates and deadlines are approaching

 When a contract management workflow is unorganized, one of the most noticeable repercussions is missed contract dates and deadlines.
 It’s not uncommon for a business to turn to solutions like contract management software after missing an opt-out window that causes a contract to renew automatically.
 This oversight can lead to a significant amount of money wasted on an agreement that is no longer needed, and reputational damage for those responsible for the missed deadlines.
 In some cases, it may even lead to a breach of contract.